fukawi2/resticctl/README.md

 ### init
 Initialize a new restic repository.

+### status
+Show some status information about the repository.

 ### start
 Start a backup.

 ### edit
 Edit profile configuration.

+### redit
+Edit repository configuration.

 ### forget
 Forrget old snapshots based on retention policies.